xma711/notebook/software_engineering/ansible/examples/02_multiple/README.md

-objective and setup
+Objective and setup
 ---------------------

-objective: try ad hoc commands.
+Objective: try ad hoc commands.

-setup: use the script to create 3 containers
+Setup: use the script to create 3 containers

 command lines
 -----------------

-ansible multi -i hosts -a "hostname"
+Ansible multi -i hosts -a "hostname"

 -a means module arguments; seems that it allows shell commands..
 (then why it is called module arguments?)

-there is another option "-f", which means the number of parallel forks. e.g. -f 1 means only 1 process. by default it is some number > 1.
+There is another option "-f", which means the number of parallel forks.

-others:
+E.g. -f 1 means only 1 process.
+By default it is some number > 1.

+Others:
 ansible multi -i hosts -a "df -h"
 ansible multi -i hosts -a "free -m"
 ansible multi -i hosts -a "date"